murithi-gatobu/murithi-gatobu/README.md

-# 👨‍💻 Hey there, I'm Murithi — your friendly neighborhood bug wrangler 🐛✨
+# 👨‍💻 Hey there,😊 I'm Murithi
+Your friendly neighborhood bug wrangler 🐛✨

 ☕ Coffee-powered · 💻 Code-obsessed · 🚀 Dreaming in JavaScript and Python
 Currently in a love-hate relationship with my laptop (don’t tell my IDE 😅).